shangshang-wang/Tora/README.md

 ### Example Training Dynamics

-We show the reward and response length dynamics during GRPO training of Qwen2.5-3B with different methods.
+We show the reward and response length dynamics during GRPO training of Qwen2.5-3B with different methods on GSM8K.
-From the results, we can see that LoRA-based methods achieve comparable performance with full-parameter GRPO training.
+From the results, we can see that LoRA-based methods (with rank 1), even with base model quantization, achieve comparable performance with full-parameter GRPO training.

 <p align="center">
   <img src="assets/reward.png" alt="reward" width="500">